-If you’re new to the idea of taking classes online, it can take a bit of adjustment to get up to speed.
-To help you out, we take a look at some tips to help you succeed with online learning.
+If you’re new to taking classes online, it can take a bit of adjustment to get up to speed.
+To help you out, we take a look at some tips to help you focus and succeed with online learning.

-For many students, the start of the new academic year looks very different.
-Whether you’re going to university for the first time or returning to continue your studies, the COVID-19 pandemic means there are many changes afoot.
+For many students, the start of the new year looks very different.
+Whether you’re going to university for the first time or returning to continue your studies, this means there are many changes afoot.
 So, with many courses and classes taking place virtually, how do you succeed with online learning?

-As well as exploring some of the current debate around online learning, we’ll also look at some tips and tricks on how to maximise your effectiveness.
+Here, we’ll look at some tips and tricks on how to maximise your effectiveness.
 For many learners, the skills and knowledge are already there.
 As we’ll see, it’s just a case of knowing how to apply them.

-Although there are uncertainties about how this year will pan out, there are several steps you can take to make sure your online classes, lectures, and courses are as effective as possible.
-Again, much of the knowledge and many of the skills are things you apply to your learning already.
-However, it’s worth knowing how and when to use these.
+Although starting online classes can seem daunting, there are several steps you can take to make sure your online classes, lectures, and courses are as effective as possible.
+Again, much of the knowledge and many of the skills are things you may apply to your learning already.
+However, it’s worth knowing how and when to use these skills.

 To succeed with online learning, there are four main areas you might want to consider.
 Paying some attention to each of these can help you learn as efficiently as possible: